-■ NOTE: Proper maintenance of this vehicle is important for optimum performance.
-Follow the Maintenance Schedule and all ensuing maintenance instructions/information.
+- NOTE: Proper maintenance of the ATV is important for optimum performance.
+Follow the Maintenance Schedule and all ensuing maintenance and care instructions/information. - NOTE: Proper maintenance procedures for each item can be found on the corresponding page indicated.

 If, at any time, abnormal noises, vibrations, or improper functioning of any component of this vehicle is detected, DO NOT OPERATE THE VEHICLE.
 Take the vehicle to an authorized Arctic Cat dealer for inspection and adjustment or repair.